SolarArbiter/SolarArbiter.github.io/usecases.md

 #### 1.D.
 Compare forecasts to measurements for sites and aggregates {#uc1D}
 {: .anchor}

 **Use case narrative**: A framework administrator defines an aggregate of locations.
-A framework user uploads forecasts for locations in the aggregate and a forecast for the aggregation of locations.
+A framework user uploads forecasts for each location in the aggregate and a forecast for the aggregation of locations.
 A framework user uploads corresponding data or selects reference data, specifies filters, specifies temporal averaging, and selects metrics.
 The forecasts and data may represent individual point sensors, power plants, or aggregated quantities.
 The framework calculates metrics and provides a visual display comparing the forecasts across scales.

 **Requirements**:

 - All requirements as listed for Use Case [1.A](#uc1A), [1.B](#uc1B), or [1.C](#uc1C), as appropriate.
-- User uploads an aggregation of forecasts with weights specified by the framework ([4.C](#uc4C)).
+- User uploads of individual sites and the aggregate ([4.C](#uc4C)).
-- Framework computes observations, as specified ([3.E](#uc3E)).
+- Framework computes observations, as specified by the framework's aggregate definition weights ([3.E](#uc3E)).
-- Framework provides metric values for the comparison among forecasts ([3.A](#uc3A)), a visual display of comparison results, and a report for download ([3.D](#uc3D)).
+- Framework provides metric values for the comparison among forecasts, including sites vs. aggregate ([3.A](#uc3A)), a visual display of comparison results, and a report for download ([3.D](#uc3D)).

 #### 1.E.
 Evaluate an event forecast {#uc1E}
 {: .anchor}

-**Use case narrative**: A framework user can analyze an event forecast.
+**Use case narrative**: A framework user can analyze an event forecast for a single location.

 **Requirements**:

 - All requirements as listed by Use Case [1.A](#uc1A), [1.B](#uc1B), or [1.C](#uc1C), as appropriate.
 - User can upload an event forecast, e.g., a time series of true/false values, or a time series of event occurrence likelihood ([4.C](#uc4C)).
-- User can upload corresponding event data or connect to a saved event time series ([2.B](#uc2B)).
+- User can upload observed event data or select a saved event time series ([2.B](#uc2B)).
+The observed event data must be the same variable type and units as the event forecast.
 - User can select among event forecast performance metrics ([3.A](#uc3A)).
 - Framework provides metric values and visuals of event forecast performance ([3.A](#uc3A)).
 - Framework provides a report for user download ([3.D](#uc3D)).